axelitus/fuel-pkg-history/README.md

 ### Exending the History Controller

 The easiest way to start using this package is to extend the Controller_History class.
-This will allow the extended Controller to automatically generate the History stack and save it between requests.
+This will allow the extended Controller to generate the History stack (load) and save it automatically between requests.

 To extend the controller just extend the base class like: